KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: Found `uses: actions/checkout@v3` in file `node.js.yml`: Replace it with v4.
+3. Recommendation: Found `uses: actions/setup-node@v3` in file `node.js.yml`: Replace it with v4.
-3. Deprecated: Found `node-version: [14` in file `node.js.yml`: Update to current version.
+4. Deprecated: Found `node-version: [14` in file `node.js.yml`: Update to current version.
-4. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `MMM-bunq.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `MMM-bunq.js`: Replace it with `MagicMirror²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+9. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-BurnIn by werthdavid](https://github.com/werthdavid/MMM-BurnIn)